99004327-Sourabh/Security-Framework-for-IoT/README.md

-Security Framework for IoT
+**Security Framework for IoT**

-Overview
+**Overview**
-This project, hosted on GitHub, is dedicated to developing a robust security framework specifically tailored for Internet of Things (IoT) environments.
+This project, hosted on GitHub(https://github.com/99004327-Sourabh/Security-Framework-for-IoT) , is dedicated to developing a robust security framework specifically tailored for Internet of Things (IoT) environments.
 The objective is to ensure the secure interaction of devices, protect data privacy, and maintain the integrity of information within IoT systems.

 Features
 Robust Authentication Mechanisms